“Very patient and understanding. Explains everything very well.”

 — Actual patient review posted on HealthGrades.com

-Neuro-ophthalmology is a team effort of specialists in both neurology and ophthalmology.
-It covers a wide range of specific visual problems that are related to the nervous system – visual problems that do not originate with the eyes themselves.
+Neuro-ophthalmology is a team effort of specialists in both neurology and ophthalmology, often collectively referred to as a neuro ophthalmologist.
+Neuro ophthalmology covers a wide range of specific visual problems that are related to the nervous system – eye problems that do not originate with the eyes themselves.

 We use almost half of the brain for vision-related activities, including sight and moving the eyes.
 A neuro ophthalmologist requires specialized training and expertise in problems of the eye, brain, nerves and muscles.

 When it comes to neuro-ophthalmology, insist on a team

 Our ophthalmologists are experienced eye specialists who are all Board-Certified.
 We utilize the latest technology and enjoy an excellent reputation with collaborative physicians and high patient satisfaction.
 From the first moment a friendly staff member greets you, throughout your diagnosis and treatment, you’ll receive the compassionate care and personal attention that you deserve.

 What neuro-ophthalmic conditions do you treat?